 Using old processes to transform your business for the future is the great paradox of digital transformation.
 If you’re going to transform digitally in this most disrupted market you need to make bold moves.
 Switch your mindset to growth.
 Develop a change management policy and invite your team to contribute to innovative change.

 2. Communicate Transparently and Frequently

 Communication is a vital sign of your digital transformation.
-If communication is absent, transformation will fail.
+If communication is absent, the transformation will fail.

 Ray D’Alio is the CEO of Bridgewater Associates, one of the biggest hedge funds in the US.
-Back in the 90s he introduced a concept of radical transparency.
-This ethos stated that employees should know everything that concerns them, from company threats, performance appraisals and beyond.
+Back in the 90s, he introduced a concept of radical transparency.
+This ethos states that employees should know everything that concerns them, from company threats performance appraisals and beyond.
 The move created trust and engaged each employee in the company’s purpose.

 Digital transformation is a radical idea to many but openness and transparency engenders trust.
 Explain why the change is a necessity and assure the team that you will be involving them throughout.
 Communication recruits employees for or against your transformation.
 If you don’t communicate the why behind the transformation, people will form their own opinions and paranoia can easily set in.

 3. Create Digitally-Savvy, Supportive Leadership